mattpontifex/eegpipe-python/README.md

 Installation
 ------------
-To use this package, from R run the following commands:
+To use this package, run the following commands from the terminal:
 ```python
     pip install git+git://github.com/mattpontifex/eegpipe.git
 ```